FlowFuse/website/src/handbook/peopleops/hiring.md

 1. Update the [internal team overview spreadsheet](./organization#internal-team-overview)
 1. Add their stock options to the stock option request spreadsheets
    * Copy or create a new monthly request sheet from [this template](https://docs.google.com/spreadsheets/d/1AG75qONjObto3g2oJH_SC4gjgRsYJmKUI3fjrZuktm0/edit#gid=1970623412){rel="nofollow"}

+### Tax Residency
+During the onboarding process on our EOR provider platform, candidates must either be citizens of the country where they will be working or possess a valid visa.
+Any requests for changes in tax residency should be communicated to the HR department and CEO at least 2 months in advance.

 ## Onboarding